prometheus/docs/content/docs/practices/instrumentation.md

 latency within the library itself, and any general statistics you think may be useful.

-A library may be used by multiple independant parts of an application against different resources, so take care to distinguish uses with labels where appropriate.
+A library may be used by multiple independent parts of an application against different resources, so take care to distinguish uses with labels where appropriate.
 For example, a database connection pool should distinguish the databases it is talking to, whereas there is no need to differentiate